Guiding diffusion models to reconstruct flow fields from sparse data: Results and discussion

 In Tables~\ref{tab:task7} and \ref{tab:task8} we show the results for the 3D case of the same two reconstruction tasks.
 Our masked diffusion method outperforms Shu et al.’s method across all evaluation metrics.
 However, the supervised baseline achieves lower errors in RMSE, physical residual, and LSiM.
-These three metrics are primarily influenced by the accuracy of the low-frequency components, which the supervised baseline captures more effectively.
+These metrics are primarily influenced by the accuracy of the low-frequency components, which the supervised baseline captures more effectively.
 As shown in Figure \ref{fig:freq_dist}, only the diffusion methods are capable of accurately reconstructing the high-frequency components.
 In contrast, the supervised baseline produces noticeably blurrier results despite achieving a lower RMSE.
 The spectrum in Figure \ref{fig:freq_dist} shows that the high wavenumber content of the solutions inferred by the supervised baseline clearly lacks energy.
+Another drawback of the supervised baseline (and other reconstruction methods like diffusion with conditioning on the low-resolution sample) is that it needs to be re-trained if the amount of available observations changes, while the method by Shu et al.~\cite{shu2023physics} and our masked diffusion only need to be trained once using only the high-resolution samples.
+Besides, as expected, our method achieves the lowest P-RMSE at the sparse data locations among the tested approaches.
+The masked diffusion method shown in these plots uses nearest interpolation to start the guidance in masked diffusion (our default case).
+However, one could use other, more advanced interpolation techniques for this purpose.
+We analyze an alternative in Appendix~\ref{app:interpolation}.

 Figures~\ref{fig:example5}-\ref{fig:reg4} show samples of the reconstruction in 2D and 3D cases.
 It can be seen how masked diffusion better approximates the complicated structures of the turbulent flow fields, producing sharper images and yielding a closer approximation of the flow structures and statistics.
+In addition, since the diffusion model is inherently generative, it can produce diverse realizations for the same sparse input, as we show in Figure \ref{fig:variety_reconstr}.
+The low deviation between samples highlights the high confidence of the model in the proposed reconstruction.

 The advantage of the supervised baseline stems from its training strategy: the network learns to interpolate missing data points directly from sparse observations.
 This interpolation performs well for large-scale structures but fails to reliably capture small-scale features.
 However, reconstructing high-frequency components is particularly important in turbulent simulations, where dynamics span a wide range of physical scales.
 For this reason, we consider the spectrum error as the central performance metric.